gresakg/ggga/README.md

 From version 2.0 you can optionally add the action hook that will echo your tracking code.
 By default this will be wp_head, but you could use get_footer or a specific theme hook if it exists (like after_body_tag).

+From version 3.0 you can track Contact Form 7 submit events and outbound links.

+From version 4.0 the plugin uses the new gtag.js tracking code by default for new users, but leaves the old code for compatibility reasons.
+Version 4.0 is also localization ready.

 ## License

 GA for WP by GG simple plugin for inserting GA tracking code to your WP.